Live template variables

 "$SELECTION$"template via the assigned abbreviation or by pressing Ctrl+Alt+T and selecting the desired template from the list, CLion will wrap the selection in double quotes as follows:

-Predefined functions used in live template variables
+Functions used in live template variables

 The following functions can be used to define live template variables:

 Converts a string into camelCase.
-For example,

-Capitalizes the first letter of the parameter.
+Capitalizes the first letter of a string.

-Capitalizes all the letters of a CamelCase name passed as the parameter, and inserts an underscore between the parts.
-For example,
+Capitalizes all the letters of a string, and inserts an underscore between the parts.

 |Returns the contents of the system clipboard.|

 |Invokes code completion at the position of the variable.|

 |Invokes smart type completion at the position of the variable.|

 Returns a concatenation of all the strings passed to the function as parameters.

-Returns the current system date in the specified format.
+Returns the current system date.

-Replaces the first letter of the parameter with the corresponding lowercase letter.
+Replaces the first letter of a string with the corresponding lowercase letter.

-Returns a list of comma-separated strings suggested for completion when the template is expanded.
+Returns a list of strings suggested for completion when the template expands.

 |Returns the name of the current file with its extension.|

 |Returns the name of the current file without its extension.|

 Returns the first word of the string passed as the parameter.

 |Returns the current line number.|

 |Converts a string into lower case and inserts n-dashes as separators.
 For example, |

 |Returns the list of visible objects that contain member functions, listed as parameters.|

 Declares the left-side variable with a type of the right-side expression.
-It is used in the iterations group to have a single template for generating both raw-type and Generics Collections.

 |Converts a string into snake_case.
 For example, |

-Converts a string into lowercase and inserts spaces as separators.
+|Returns the specified string with spaces as separators.
 For example, |

 |Replaces spaces with underscores in the string passed as the parameter.
 For example, |

 Suggests the name for a variable based on the variable type and its initializer expression, according to your code style settings that refer to the variable naming rules.

-Returns the current system time in the specified format.
+Returns the current system time.

 |Returns the name of the current user.|

 |Returns a variable that is an instance of the object used as a range expression in a loop.|

 |Returns a variables that is an instance of the object that contains |